Patriotas de Venezuela: Team history

 The Patriotas, based in Caracas, played its home games at the now-extinct Estadio Cerveza Caracas, while appearing in nine seasons spanning 1946–1955.
 The team was also nicknamed the Criollos for a while.

 The VPBL opening game was realized on January 12, 1946.
 Besides Venezuela, the circuit included the Cervecería Caracas, Navegantes del Magallanes, and Sabios de Vargas teams.

 The Patriotas were owned and established by Juan Antonio Yanes, one of the early pioneers of professional baseball in the country, who also managed his team in parts of two seasons.
 In addition, both Paul Richards, Eddie Popowski and Junior Thompson will manage the team at some point.

-Venezuela did not have a particularly good record with 162 wins and 228 losses during its stint in the league, and never had a winning season or made the playoffs.
-Nevertheless, it was a team that never lacked spirit, determination and hustle, gamely battling against their strongest rivals down to the final of each game.
+Venezuela recorded 162 wins and 228 losses during its time in the league, and never had a winning season or made the playoffs.

 The Patriotas were out during the 1953-54 season due to economic issues.
 They reappeared in 1954-55, but folded at the end of the season.
 Following a change of ownership, the new owners renamed the franchise as the Licoreros de Pampero starting the 1955-56 season.